inkapmb/lpys/README.md

 ## Commands

+### lns
+Launch evrything in an other screen session and open it in a new terminal.

 ### lpys
-Launch python script in other screen and open it in a new terminal.
+Launch python script in other screen session and open it in a new terminal.

 ### cnxscreen
-Connect to existing screen and open it in a new terminal.
+Connect to existing screen session and open it in a new terminal.

+### ison
+Give information about wanted screen session

 ## Requirement